ChloeLidec/ChloeLidecProjects/README.md

 ## Projet SAE 2022-2023 Jupillat

 In this is the start of a project we are working on for school.
 It's a website that will be used to manage some of the school's activities.
 It's not finished yet.
 It will use Flask and will be connected to a database and also will get data from Internet thanks to Selenium.

+## Projet specialisé 2023

+This is a game I made in Unity during my session at the Cegep of Matane.
+It's a 3D mobile game where you can do missions and explore the map.
+Read the README in the directory for more information.